jingdao/multiview_segmentation/README.md

 	#start the ROS node for incremental segmentation
 	#select Area 3 as the validation dataset
+	#use the flag --color to publish original color point cloud scans
+	#use the flag --instance to publish instance segmentation results
+	#use the flag --semantic to publish semantic segmentation results
 	python inc_seg.py --area 3

 	#use RViz as a visualization tool